 “It’s got a good vintage look to start, with a bit of distress, but builds its patina from there.” – Lilli

-Why it’s classic: Berkshire looks good on pretty much anything – trendy or traditional – and is great for busy families, despite being on the matte side.
+Why it’s classic: Berkshire looks good on any frame – trendy or traditional – and is great for busy families, despite being on the matte side.

 Kari says she recommends Berkshire as a starting point for something that will wear well over time.
 “It translates well into a good classic leather in basic neutral colors.”